Ickwell

 Ickwell is a small, rural village in the Central Bedfordshire district of the county of Bedfordshire, England about 6.5 mi south-east of the county town of Bedford.
+Ickwell is part of the civil parish of Northill.
 The 2011 census shows its population as 298.

-Ickwell is part of the civil parish of Northill.

 The village is known for its maypole and for being the birthplace of Thomas Tompion, the "Father of English Clockmaking".

 History

 Ickwell is not mentioned in Domesday Book of 1086.
 Its name is first documented in the thirteenth century, as 'Ikewelle'.
 Variations in the name's spelling (including Chikewelle, Geykewelle, Gigewel, Yekewell; Yikewell; Zekewekk and Zykwell) suggest that its origin is an Anglo-Saxon toponym meaning 'Gicca's spring'.

 The manor of Ickwell (or Ickwell Bury) was part of the Barony of Eaton, with the other lands in Bedfordshire of Eudo, son of Hubert.
 Before 1284, it was given by William Hobcote to the prior of the Knights Hospitaller of St John of Jerusalem, who held it through the Dissolution of the Monasteries, relinquishing it in 1544.
 It was then granted by the Crown to John Barnardiston, whose heirs sold it in 1680 to John Harvey, who rebuilt the manor house in 1683 and whose family held it until the twentieth century.